-- Tuition Rate For the 2023/24 academic year, the University increased the average tuition fees per domestic student by the maximum 5.5% per year, as allowed by legislation.
-The University allocated 0.5% of the domestic undergraduate instructional fee increase to student bursaries.
-There was a recent change in tuition fee legislation and beginning in the 2024-25 academic year, average increases for domestic students will be capped at 2% for the foreseeable future. - Enrolment The 2023/24 undergraduate credit hour projections were conservative estimates for the purpose of projecting undergraduate tuition revenue.
-The projections are significantly lower than prior year due to the continued long-term impact from COVID-19 and the faculty labour disruption.
-The 2022/23 actuals are the final number of credit hours, which also reflects the students who withdrew after the extended drop date.
+- Tuition Rate For the 2024-25 academic year, the University increased the average tuition fees per domestic student by the maximum 2% per year, as allowed by provincial tuition legislation.
+As per the provincial tuition legislation, it is expected that the average increases for domestic students will be capped at 2% for the foreseeable future. - Enrolment The 2024-25 undergraduate credit hour projections were conservative estimates for the purpose of projecting undergraduate tuition revenue.
+The 2023-24 actuals are the final number of credit hours after the academic calendar drop date.